pmgeurts/CircleGraph/README.md

 # CircleGraph

 ## Introduction
 In use of a circle graph in your project?
-This one's for you
+This one's for you.

 ## How to install CircleGraph
 Wip...